MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagcontactversion-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: 849d33e0-922f-49fe-bf2a-460329f0570d
-description: "Contains the version of a recipient's contact information."
+description: "Contains the version of a recipient's contact information.
+These properties are defined by the recipient and the recipient's organization."
 ---

 # PidTagContactVersion Canonical Property